rubenolander/honk-the-chonker/README.md

 Tested by the following people:

-1. Jane Doe
+1. Thomas Danielsson
-2. John Doe
+2. Styrbjörn